apapamarkou/lazy-snapper/docs/usage.md

 ## Creating a Snapshot

+Two ways:

+- Press `Ctrl+N` from the Browse & Manage list — enter a description, confirm, list reloads.
-Enter a short description when prompted.
-The snapshot is created with `snapper create --description`.
+- The snapshot is created with `snapper --config <name> create --description <text>`.

 ## Configuration